516M/landing_pages/README.md

 1. Innovator: This was the first site created which took approximately ~2 weeks.
 2. Space: This was made in several days.
-3. Default: ~~This is was primarily created by eyeballing the example site image.
-It was done to ensure I could quickly put everything together, so like as proof that I understood what I've learnt.~~ It will be finished soon.
+3. Default: This is was primarily created by eyeballing the example site image.
+It was done to ensure I could quickly put everything together, so like as proof that I understood what I've learnt.

 - For Github pages, Space is the default site that will appear.